iiPythonx/htx/README.md

 ### Synopsis

-HTX is a zero-dependency HTTP server and reverse proxy built entirely from scratch as an experiment/proof of concept.
-It can act as a standalone HTTP server, giving low level access to the protocol, and also has reverse proxy functionality.
+HTX is a zero-dependency HTTP server built entirely from scratch as an experiment/proof of concept.
+It can act as a standalone HTTP server, giving low level access to the protocol, and also has the ability to load custom "ASGI" applications.

 ### Basic usage